 \subsection{The Ideal Decision Boundary}

-Fig.~\ref{fig:norm_ideal} shows a binary classification problem for the 2D points shown in the figure.
-Also shown is the schematic representation of the SoftMax score surface for two trained DL models on the 2D points using contour plots.
-The top figure shows the SoftMax values for a DL model, which has a decision boundary that is hypothesized to be non-ideal.
-Due to the short distance of the decision boundary to the data points, an attack model will be able to find a small perturbation such as $\Delta x_l$ and $\Delta x_k$ for each data point (e.g. $x_k$ and $x_l$, respectively) that will make the perturbed data point cross the decision boundary and consequently be assigned to the other class label.
-In contrast, a SoftMax score surface shown in the bottom plot is hypothesized to be more robust against adversarial attacks.
+Fig.~\ref{fig:norm_ideal} shows a binary classification problem for a 2D points dataset.
+Also shown is the schematic representation of the SoftMax score surface for two trained DL models on the 2D points dataset using contour plots.
+Fig. \ref{fig:norm_ideal} (Left) shows the SoftMax values for a DL model with a SoftMax score surface that is hypothesized to be non-ideal.
+Due to the short distance of its decision boundary to certain data points, an attack model will be able to find small perturbations such as $\nabla x_l$ and $\nabla x_k$ for data points (e.g. $x_k$ and $x_l$, respectively) that will make the perturbed data points cross the decision boundary and consequently be assigned to the other class label.
+In contrast, the SoftMax score surface shown in Fig. \ref{fig:norm_ideal} (Right) is hypothesized to be more robust against adversarial attacks.
 The SoftMax score surface spans outwards in the space around the data distribution and gradually changes from zero to one from one class to the other.
 This is desirable as it keeps the decision boundary as far as possible from both class distributions, making it more difficult for adversarial attacks to fool the model via small perturbations.